shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ```

 > Note: Enabling Jitterbuffer and Automatic Gain Control (AGC) may require
-> additional asterisk packages to be installed.
+> additional Asterisk packages to be installed.
-> On OpenWRT the package names are: `asterisk-func-jitterbuffer` and
+> On OpenWRT the package names are: `Asterisk-func-jitterbuffer` and
-> `asterisk-func-speex`
+> `Asterisk-func-speex`

 ### NAT settings (optional)

-If you're running your asterisk server on a private network and is behind
+If you're running your Asterisk server on a private network and is behind
 Network Address Translation (NAT) then you'll need to enable additional
-configuration options for asterisks res_pjsip module to work reliably.
+configuration options for Asterisks res_pjsip module to work reliably.

 The most basic configuration required for networking behind a NAT is specifying
 the external media address in the transport configuration section of `pjsip.conf`